submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 ##### Check EndpointSlice resources

-For headless Service, next we check if the EndpointSlice resources were properly created for the service you're trying to access.
+For a headless Service, next we check if the EndpointSlice resources were properly created for the service you're trying to access.
 EndpointSlice resources are created in the same namespace as the source Service.
 The format of a EndpointSlice resource's name is as follows:

 `<service-name>--<cluster-id>`

-Run `kubectl get endpointslices --all-namespaces |grep <your-service-name>` on the Broker cluster to check if a resource was created for your service.
-If not, then check the Lighthouse Agent logs on the cluster where service was created and look for any error or warning messages indicating a failure to create the ServiceImport resource for your service.
+Run `kubectl get endpointslices --all-namespaces |grep <your-service-name>` on the Broker cluster to check if a resource was created for your Service.
+If not, then check the Lighthouse Agent logs on the cluster where the Service was created and look for any error or warning messages indicating a failure to create the ServiceImport resource for your Service.
 The most common error is `Forbidden` if the RBAC wasn't configured correctly.
-Depending on the deployment method used, 'subctl' or 'helm', it should've been done for you.
-Create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.
+This is supposed to be done automatically during deployment so please file an [issue](https://github.com/submariner-io/lighthouse/issues) with the relevant log entries.

-If the EndpointSlice resource was created correctly on the Broker cluster, the next step is to check if it exists on the cluster where you're trying to access the service.
+If the EndpointSlice resource was created correctly on the Broker cluster, the next step is to check if it exists on the cluster where you're trying to access the Service.
 Follow the same steps as earlier to get the list of the EndpointSlice resources and check if the
-EndpointSlice for your service exists.
-If not, check the logs of the Lighthouse Agent on the cluster where you are trying to access the service.
-As described earlier, it will most commonly be an issue with RBAC otherwise create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.
+EndpointSlice for the Service exists.
+If not, check the logs of the Lighthouse Agent on the cluster where you are trying to access the
+Service.
+As described earlier, it will most commonly be an issue with RBAC so create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.

 If the EndpointSlice resource was created properly on the cluster, run